Dear students,

 research program to help ensure there is enough rice to meet the future

+demands of Singapore and the region.
 Rice research partners (left to right): Prof. Prakash Kumar, NUS; Dr. Naweed Naqvi, TLL; Dr. Hei Leung, IRRI.

 The decision